 The manuscript should consist of the following:

-By default, all the translations in an article made by the author who is responsible for its content.
-If the content of the article was translated with the participation of third parties, the authors are responsible for that.
+By default, all the translations in an article are made by the author who is responsible for its content.
+If the content of the article was translated with the participation of third parties, the authors are responsible for that and include the following statement in acknowledgment: “The authors gratefully acknowledge the assistance of [name/organization] in translating parts of this article.
+The authors take full responsibility for the final content”.

 The title, authors’ name(s), abstract and keywords of each article, accepted to publishing should be available in Ukrainian language.
 In case, Ukrainian language is not native language of the authors, the editorial office will help with the translation and editing of these parts into Ukrainian.